 Our process involves a few steps from you (the client) but we take care of the rest after that!
 For more details, check out the link below.

-Owner, RHFAC Accessibility Assessor, Presenter
+Owner, Accessibility Assessor, Presenter

 Arnold is the founder of Spectrum Ability, launching it in 2017 as the realization of a dream – to create a recognizable platform to learn about disability and accessibility.
+It has since pivoted to offer accessibility assessments, certifications and consultation – that is the main service to this day.

-With an extensive background in teaching and presenting in Canada and South Korea, Arnold is an experienced Rick Hansen Foundation Ambassador and school instructor.
+With an extensive background in teaching and presenting in Canada and South Korea, Arnold is an experienced Rick Hansen Foundation Ambassador and former school instructor.
 He is well connected to the Vancouver disability community, including in the non-profit and wheelchair sports fields.

 Accessibility Assistant, Presenter